Things to Do

 For cross country skiing, nearby Blackwater Falls offers ungroomed trails, while Whitegrass, in Canaan Valley, offers a larger system of groomed trails.
 Both offer ski and snowshoe rentals.
 Whitegrass also offers lessons and an excellent café open for lunches daily and weekend dinners by reservation.
 On Sundays in ski season Whitegrass offers fantastic nature walks led by Chip Chase with snowshoes provided free to participants.

 Canoeing & Kayaking — Most canoeing and kayaking occurs when water levels are high along the Blackwater and Dry Fork rivers.
-Canoes and tubes can also be rented in St. George from Blackwater Outdoor Adventures.
+Canoes and inner tubes can also be rented in St. George from Blackwater Outdoor Adventures.
 In addition to guided whitewater raft trips, they offer leisurely float trips down the Cheat River.

 Fishing — Trout are plentiful in the Blackwater and along the Dry Fork.
 Stocking begins in late winter and proceeds throughout the spring.
 Fishing licenses can be purchased at the lodge at Blackwater Falls State Park.